binerogroup/documentation/networking/load-balancer/general-concept/pool-members.rst

 When load balancing, a member receives proxied requests from the listener through its membership in the pool.

-Members are health checked by the pool and included in it, if they are found to be working (and dynamically removed if not).
-This is an automated process, if a member should be detected to have failed for any reason it will be disabled in the pool.

-Checking continues and as soon as the member is (again) working, it will be enabled back into the pool automatically.
+Members in a pool have their health monitored and are only included in the load balancer if their health is up, if the health is down they are not included and thus get no traffic.

 Members can have some configuration:

-- Explicit monitoring IP addresses and/or ports if you want to do health checking on something other than the members own IP address.
+- Explicit monitoring IP addresses or ports if you want to do health monitoring on something other than the members own IP address.

 - Backup flag - this means that the member is a fallback server if all the normal members are down.
-For instance when doing maintenance on an application you'd might like to show a notification that your site is down and will be back later.
+For instance when doing maintenance on an application you can instead show a notification that your site is down for maintenance and will be back later.

-- Weight can be set so that a member receives a disproportionate amount of request.
-A higher weight means more requests, the maximum number is 256.
-We recommend keeping all members identical and as such, this should rarely (if ever) be used.
+- You can set a weight so that a member receives a certain amount of the requests.
+A higher weight means more requests, the max value is 256.
+We recommend keeping all weights on members identical for the best request distribution.

 All members should have an IP on a :doc:`subnet </networking/subnet/index>`.